 In addition to there being two ways that this submission hold can cause the tap.
 There are also two primary positions that it can be applied from.
 Standing and on the ground. when applying it in the most commonly see way, on the ground from the guard, you should try to get the opponent into your full guard.
 If not it will be very hard to finish the choke and get him to tap.

-As for instructions, I will leave it up to these well done videos by the members on the Gracie Family.
+As for instructions, I will leave it up to these well done videos by a couple of the BJJ elite.

 Renzo Gracie Demonstrates the Guillotine Choke